cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Victor (n):** An electronic device used sacrificially to prevent damage to a Fuse.
 Often also used to collect metal swarf.
 See also Jaguar.~DonRotolo

 **Vision Processing (n.):** the thing programmers say they're going to do every year but never have time for ~Jalerre

+**Volunteer Coordinator (n):** The person at an event who is expected to solve most problems which don't involve objects that light up or plug in.
+The time commitment for this volunteer position starts 6 months before the event and involves too many hours of "training" calls, meetings, begging and making wild guesses for inventory.~RoboMom

 # W